Keyboard shortcuts

 Behavior:

-• Validates RFCs, ADRs, clauses, work items
+• Validates RFCs, ADRs, clauses, work items, releases, and verification guards

 • Checks state machine invariants